iotc-secretariat/iotc-reference-datasets-sf-std/README.md

 The script will take care of:

-a.  loading the species-specific size-frequency configuration for the most significant species
+- loading the species-specific size-frequency configuration for the most significant species
-b.  *decorating* the **raw** size-frequency data exported by the `iotc.data.reference.datasets.SF.raw` package
+- *decorating* the **raw** size-frequency data exported by the `iotc.data.reference.datasets.SF.raw` package
-c.  standardizing the size-frequency data for each species group
+- standardizing the size-frequency data for each species group
-d.  producing a distinct `.rda` R data file for each species group, eventually stored under the `data` folder of the project
+- producing a distinct `.rda` R data file for each species group, eventually stored under the `data` folder of the project
+- uploading the `.rda` files onto the [_Downloads_ section](https://bitbucket.org/iotc-ws/iotc-reference-datasets-sf-std/downloads/) of the BitBucket repository

 ## How to build the package